Jennifer Lawrence Snags Oscars 2018 Gig Just In Time For Chance To Run Into Timothee Chalamet

 Jennifer Lawrence may have made a few bad movies in the last two years, but she is ready for her big comeback.
 With her newest film Red Sparrow doing well in the box office, the 27-year-old actress is ready for her closeup at the Oscars 2018.
-In fact, this may get her the opportunity she has been longing for to run into her latest crush Timothee Chalamet.
+In fact, this may get her the opportunity she has been longing for to run into her latest crush, Timothee Chalamet.

 The Oscar winner has not been seen in the last two Academy Awards shows because none of her works have been nominated.
-With Serena, Joy Passengers and mother! all getting poor reviews and doing not so well in sales, the highest earning actress was relegated to the second position with Emma Stone taking that coveted title.
+With Serena, Joy, Passengers, and mother! all getting poor reviews and not doing so well in sales, the formerly highest-earning actress was relegated to second place, with Emma Stone taking that coveted title.

-However, that has not stopped Hunger Games star from pushing out even more movies.
-Her latest project, Red Sparrow, is out in the cinemas now, which means that she also got to come out to the public with her hilarious remarks on the film’s promotional tour.
+However, that has not stopped the Hunger Games star from pushing out even more movies.
+Her latest project, Red Sparrow, is out in cinemas now, which means that she also got to come out to the public with her hilarious remarks on the film’s promotional tour.

-One of the most memorable comments she made on tour is about an up-and-coming actor called Timothee Chalamet.
-He is currently nominated for Best Actor at Oscars 2018, which at age 22, is a remarkable achievement.
+One of the most memorable comments she made on tour is about an up-and-coming actor named Timothee Chalamet.
+He is currently nominated for Best Actor at the Oscars this year, which, at age 22, is a remarkable achievement.

 #RedSparrow is set to earn about $17 million in its opening weekend https://t.co/HUku3GDG5X pic.twitter.com/rQElQhaoHo